alexmc1510/Udacity-Data-Analyst/P3-OSM-data-wrangling/README.md

 Folder osm contains all the python scripts used for this project.

 Python code used for auditing and cleaning data is in osm/data_sql.py.
+The project was run using Python 2.7.

 ### 3. A text file containing a link to the map position you wrangled in your project, a short description of the area and a reason for your choice.